-Section 56-3-14750.
-This section authorizes owners of private passenger motor vehicles (PPMVs) and motorcycles to obtain special license plates reflective of the following campaign medals: World War II Veteran, Pearl Harbor Survivor, Normandy Invasion Survivor, the Korean

-War, the Vietnam War, Operation Desert Shield/Desert Storm, Operation Iraqi Freedom, and Operation Enduring Freedom.
+Section 56-3-14950.
+This section authorizes owners of private passenger motor vehicles (PPMVs) and motorcycles to obtain special license plates reflective of the following campaign medals: World War II Veteran, Pearl Harbor Survivor, Normandy Invasion Survivor, the Korean War, the Vietnam War, Operation Desert Shield/Desert Storm, Operation Iraqi Freedom, and Operation Enduring Freedom.
 Under current law, plates for all of these military campaign medals are authorized for private passenger motor vehicles (PPMVs), but only four of them are being produced.
 For motorcycles, only three special plates are authorized in current law, and the other five are newly authorized in this section of the bill.

-All special license plates in this section will be subject to the biennial motor vehicle registration fee but no specialty plate fee.
-Of the four plates currently being produced by DMV, the only one not subject to the biennial registration fee in current code is the Korean War plate.
-As of February 16, 2021, there were 295 Korean War Veterans plates registered in the state.
-Because biennial registration fees vary by age of the registrant and weight of the vehicle, the total amount collected in new fees for these 295 plates is undetermined.
-It is also unknown how many of the newly authorized plates will be requested, and therefore, the revenue collected from new biennial registration fees is undetermined.
+All special license plates in this section will be subject to the biennial motor vehicle registration fee but no specialty plate fee, with the exception of the Korean War plate.
+Of the four plates currently being produced by DMV, the only one not subject to the biennial registration fee is the Korean War plate.
+Because the exemption of the Korean War special license plate from the registration fee is current practice, there is no revenue impact.
+It is unknown how many of the newly authorized plates will be requested, and therefore, the revenue collected from new biennial registration fees is undetermined.

 Additionally, of the four plates currently being produced, two have special plates fees under current law that are removed by this bill.
 The Pearl Harbor Survivors plate has a special fee of \$15, and the Vietnam War Veterans plate has a special fee of \$20.
 Pursuant to Section 56-3-8100 (D)(F)(G), a portion of the special fee equal to the expenses of producing and administering these special plates must be directed to the State Highway Fund, and the remainder is distributed to the General Fund.
 DMV reports that it costs approximately \$4.77 to produce and administer a license plate currently in circulation.
 Thus, \$4.77 of every plate is currently directed to the State Highway Fund, and \$10.23 and \$15.23 of each Pearl Harbor and Vietnam War plate is distributed to the General Fund, respectively.
-As of February 16, 2021, 3 vehicles with Pearl Harbor Survivors plates and 6,138 vehicles with Vietnam War plates are registered with DMV.
+As of February 16, 2021, three vehicles with Pearl Harbor Survivors plates and 6,138 vehicles with Vietnam War plates are registered with DMV.
 Thus, removing specialty plate fees in this section of the bill will result in a decrease in Other Funds revenue of DOT by approximately \$29,293 and a decrease in General Fund revenue of approximately \$93,512 in FY 2022-23.

-Section 56-3-14760.
+Section 56-3-14960.
 This section authorizes owners of private passenger motor vehicles (PPMVs) and motorcycles to obtain special license plates reflective of the following meritorious service: Air Medal or Bronze Star (service).
 While there is currently a Bronze Star plate being produced and distributed for both PPVs and motorcycles, DMV indicates that the distinction between Bronze Star (with valor) and Bronze Star (service) will authorize a completely new plate for each of the two classes of motor vehicles.